What is an SBA Size Protest?

 An SBA size protest is a legal challenge to the agency’s decision to award a government contract because of the awardee’s alleged small business size violation.
 Specifically, the protestor challenges the awardee size status by asserting and providing a legal and factual basis for the size protest.

-However, if your company has been eliminated from consideration of the award for any other reason besides the company’s size, you would not be an interested party.
-An example would include you being eliminated from consideration for award for being non-responsiveness, technical unacceptability of your proposal or outside of the competitive range.
+However, if your company has been eliminated from consideration for the award for any other reason besides the company’s size, you would not be an interested party.
+An example would include you being eliminated from consideration for the award for being non-responsiveness, technical unacceptability of your proposal or outside of the competitive range.

-Bid Protest Filing Deadlines 13 CFR 121.1004
+What are the SBA Bid Protest Filing Deadlines 13 CFR 121.1004?

-If you are contemplating filing an SBA bid protest on a government contract award, you must file the challenge and it must be received by the contracting officer prior to the close of business on the 5th day, exclusive of Saturdays, Sundays, and legal holidays after the contracting officer has notified the protesting party of the identity of the prospective awardee.
+If you are contemplating filing an SBA size protest on a government contract award, you must file the challenge and it must be received by the contracting officer prior to the close of business on the 5th day, exclusive of Saturdays, Sundays, and legal holidays after the contracting officer has notified the protesting party of the identity of the prospective awardee.